-Home care-givers need care too but most often don’t receive it.
-Care-giving is stressful, physically, mentally and emotionally.
-To be a care-giver is the ultimate act of love.
-All too often the responsibility of care-giving for a family member falls upon the spouse.
-Only their love and years knowing the other persons wants or needs keep them going.
-Until you live the day-to-day commitment of looking after every detail for someone who is no longer capable of doing it for themselves do you fully appreciate the dedication involved.
-No matter what you are doing, where you are, awake or asleep, as a care-giver you are ‘on’ 24/7.
+Home care-givers need care too but often in the midst of caring for another’s needs they neglect their own.
+Care-giving is stressful physically, mentally and emotionally.
+To be a care-giver is an act of love which can feel over-looked by those who take for granted what you do.
+All too often the responsibility of care-giving for a family member falls upon a spouse, sibling or child who is not necessarily trained for the multitude of tasks involved with increasing needs.
+Love and years knowing the other person while wanting or needing keep their loved one to be comfortable and to live with dignity is all that keeps the care-giver going.
+So often until you live the day-to-day commitment of looking after every detail for someone who is no longer capable of doing it for themselves do you fully appreciate the dedication involved.
+No matter what you are doing, where you are, awake or asleep, as a care-giver you are ‘on call’ 24/7.

 As a person who has been a care-giver professionally first, and then for last 10 years of my mother’s life caring for her at home I speak from my heart.
 As a professional care-giver it was never my sole responsibility as I had a team to rely upon for help.
 At the end of a shift I could leave and feel comforted that someone else would be there in my absence.
 Caring for my mother in our home and witnessing the deterioration of her mind, body and soul was much more difficult.
 Trying to be an inspiration, a spark in her day, a comfort, a thread of hope required constant awareness, love and focused attention which sometimes felt like a struggle.
 While in the process of caring for my mother with alzheimer’s I could go through the whole emotional scale of feelings quickly.
 One moment life felt normal and then just a cry, a bang that meant she had fallen or even an extended silence could put be on edge.
 What I found the most difficult was knowing it would never get better, only worse.
 To look after her daily needs day after day sometimes felt like a double-edged sword.
 It was a gift to know I was helping and making life easier for her and it is was also difficult to know I was solely responsible for her every need.